Katherine Gressel

 Q: Do you offer any bonus packages or special deals?

-A: I am happy to create small paintings and drawings from photos of your event, to go along with your final large event painting.
-I also offer periodic seasonal deals where these extra services are included for free!
+A: I am happy to create small paintings and drawings from photos of your event, thank-you cards, or photo prints, to go along with your final large event painting.
+I also offer periodic seasonal discounts and am more likely to offer a discount for a January-February or a weekday (non holiday) event!